justinmerrell/django-pier/README.md

 - Launching Digital Ocean hosted databases
 - Establishing a Development and Production Environment

+The states of the projects are all pulled via API calls to ensure the dashboard reflects on realtime data.

 ## Getting Started

 This project relies heavily on [django-DevOps](https://github.com/justinmerrell/django-DevOps) to provide consistancy between all deployed projects.